sangyh/sangyh/README.md

 - **Article Repository**: Organized collection of longer, more structured content
 - **Custom Homepage**: Showcases both timeline entries and articles
 - **Note Creation Tools**: Command-line tools for quickly creating different types of content
+- **One-Step Publishing**: Create content and deploy your site with a single command

 ## Tools Overview